Updated 27th September, 2022

 If a cell has enough Golgi apparatus to suggest it will excrete lots of hormones or is crammed with mitochondria, suggesting a high energy production and consumption like muscle tissues.

-For help in your multiple-choice Paper 1, or to book a lesson with us on any IB Biology topic, HERE.
+For help in your multiple-choice Paper 1, or to book a lesson with us on any topic for IB Biology Revision Paper 1, HERE.

 To see more of our IB Biology teachers, check out our IB Biology page HERE.